thomasa88/ThreadKeeper/README.md

 ThreadKeeper will sync the files every time Fusion 360™ starts

 To copy the files to Fusion 360™ directly, click *Force sync*.

+To change which directory where threads are stored within ThreadKeeper, click *Change ThreadKeeper directory...*.

 The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
 Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.